Indefiable/Nodule-Segmentation/paper/paper.md

 When performing analysis on hundreds of plants of root systems that have been imaged, it is useful to have a high throughput method for gathering the data from the plants.
+Fiji is a java based software extending ImageJ2 for performing analysis on biological images [@fiji1].
-Nodule Analysis is a set of two Fiji[@fiji1] (ImageJ2) plugins (Nodule Segmentation and Nodule Distances) that provides a method for computing the counts, areas, and pair-wise distances along the root system of all of the nodules on an image of a root system using various data gathering methods.
+Nodule Analysis is a set of two Fiji (ImageJ2) plugins (Nodule Segmentation and Nodule Distances) that provides a method for computing the counts, areas, and pair-wise distances along the root system of all of the nodules on an image of a root system using various data gathering methods.
-The plugin utilizes part of Weka's FIJI plugin[@Weka], particularly their unsupervised color clustering method to segment the nodules and the root system separately.
+The plugin utilizes part of Weka's FIJI plugin, particularly their unsupervised color clustering method to segment the nodules and the root system separately[@Weka].

 # Statement of need